-The derecognition criterion outlined above have not been satisfied in respect to the Portavia No. 1 Trust.
+The derecognition criterion outlined above have not been satisfied in respect to the Portavia No. 1 Trust and therefore the eligible assets and liabilities of this entity will continue to be included within both the accounts of the Credit Union and the Consolidated Entity.